ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 ~~~
 Capsule {
-  Type COMPRESSION_ASSIGN (0x1C0FE323),
+  Type COMPRESSION_ASSIGN,
   Length (i),
   Context ID (i),
   IP Version (8),
-  IP Address (32..128),
+  [IP Address (32..128)],
-  UDP Port (16),
+  [UDP Port (16)],
 }
 ~~~
 {: #capsuleassignformat title="Compression Assign Capsule Format"}

-The IP Length, Address and Port fields in {{capsuleassignformat}} are the same as those defined in {{format}}.
-However, the IP version can be set to 0 when allocating an uncompressed Context ID, as defined in {{contextid}}.
+The IP Length, Address and Port fields in {{capsuleassignformat}} are the same as those defined in {{uncomp-format}}.

+When the IP Version is set to 0, the IP Address and UDP Port fields are omitted.
+This allows registering an uncompressed Context ID, as described in
+{{contextid}}.

 ### The COMPRESSION_CLOSE capsule {#compressionclose}

 The Compression Close capsule serves two purposes.
 As a response to reject a COMPRESSION_ASSIGN request and to close or to clean up any existing compression mappings.
-Once a COMPRESSION_CLOSE has been exchanged between endpoints, they MUST NOT use that Context ID again.
+Once an endpoint has either sent or received a COMPRESSION_CLOSE for a given context ID, it MUST NOT send any further datagrams with that Context ID.

 ~~~
 Capsule {
-  Type COMPRESSION_CLOSE (0x39B9914F),
+  Type COMPRESSION_CLOSE,
   Length (i),
   Context ID (i),
 }
 ~~~
 {: #capsulecloseformat title="Compression Close Capsule Format"}

+### Symmetry

+As mandated in {{Section 4 of CONNECT-UDP}}, clients can only allocate even context IDs, while proxies can only allocate odd ones.
+This makes the registration capsules above unambiguous.
+For example, if a client receives a COMPRESSION_ASSIGN capsule with an even context ID, it knows that this has to be an echo of a capsule it already sent.

 # The Connect-UDP-Bind Header Field {#hdr}

-The "Connect-UDP-Bind" header field’s value is a Boolean Structured Field set to to true.
-When this value is set in the request, and the request is accepted by the proxy, the Connect-UDP-Bind extension has been enabled, and the proxy MUST follow {{behavior}} to deal with UDP Payloads from and to the client.
+The "Connect-UDP-Bind" header field’s value is a Boolean Structured Field set to true.
+Clients and proxy both indicate support for this extension by sending the Connect-UDP-Bind header field with a value of ?1.
+Once an endpoint has both sent and received the Connect-UDP-Bind header field set to true, this extension is enabled.
 Any other value type MUST be handled as if the field were not present by the recipients (for example, if this field is defined multiple times, its type becomes a List and therefore is to be ignored).
 This document does not define any parameters for the Connect-UDP-Bind header field value, but future documents might define parameters.
 Receivers MUST ignore unknown parameters.

-# The Proxy-Public-Address Response Header Field {#response}
+# The Proxy-Public-Address Response Header Field {#addr-hdr}

 Upon accepting the request, the proxy MUST select at least one public IP address to bind.
 The proxy MAY assign more addresses.
 For each selected